 All taxes on the prize are the sole responsibility of the winner, regardless of his/her jurisdiction.
-The winner may be withheld with the taxes that are applicable according to the Personal Income Tax, Non-resident Income Tax and according to the provisions of international treaties that may be applicable.
+The winner may be responsible for taxes that are applicable according to Personal Income Tax, Non-resident Income Tax and according to the provisions of international treaties.

 Consequently, the winner, by accepting these legal bases, is aware of the tax consequences of any kind that might result from claiming the prize and Roca takes no responsibility for such cause.

-● A jumpthegap® official diploma.
-Winners will also receive a trophy and a digital label to be used on communication channels.
+Additionally, winners and finalists will receive a jumpthegap® official digital diploma and a digital label to be used on communication channels.